Note

 29.97.
 Because the film was originally shot at 24fps, a method called telecine is used to increase the frames per

-effect of this is that there is a mix of fully-frames and interlaced frames.
-One common technique is called 3:2 Pulldown
+of this is that there is a mix of fully-frames and interlaced frames.
+One common technique is called 3:2 Pulldown and is

-and is described in detail here.
-In a nutshell, you get frames running like this: PPPIIPPPII, meaning 3 progressive
+described in detail here.
+In a nutshell, you get frames running like this: PPPIIPPPII, meaning 3 progressive frames

 The pulldown effect, as you would see it in VDub, is shown nicely on this Netflix tech page here.